-Gender Identity and Inclusivity in MFT Practice
+Gender Identity and Inclusivity in MFT Practice - SESSION FULL

 This workshop will be an in-depth exploration of ways that MFTs can provide culturally appropriate and inclusive services to individuals and family members who may be gender nonconforming or trans*.
 Gender identity inclusiveness in MFT practice will be at the core of this discussion, with specific terminology, marketing practice, and affirming language being suggested.

 Stability and Change in Divorce Ideation in a National Sample

 Little is known about divorce ideation; how individuals think about divorce and make the decision to stay married or get divorced.
 Unfortunately, that is exactly the time MFTs see couples on the brink of divorce.
 This workshop will present original research from a nationally representative sample of people who are thinking about getting a divorce and include clinical implications.